Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Near the area called Llandenny Walks

-After about a mile, at the junction near a yellow gravel bin, go straight uphill.
+After about a mile, at the junction near a green gravel bin, go straight uphill.
 At the top of the hill cross a stile on the left.

 (If, instead of turning left, you take the road to the right at this point, you will soon come to the Hall Inn.
 A good choice of meals can be had here.
 Return to the stile by the Give Way sign if you make this detour.)